Pylons/pyramid/docs/narr/configuration.rst

 :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".

-This way of thinking may sound a bit strange.
-Many people think of "configuration" as coarse knobs that inform the high-level operation of a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini`` file that is read at application startup time as "configuration".  :mod:`repoze.bfg` goes a bit further than that, because it uses standardized ways of plugging the code into the framework, and these can be expressed via configuration as well.
+Many people think of "configuration" as coarse knobs that inform the high-level operation of a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini`` file that is read at application startup time as "configuration".
+:mod:`repoze.bfg` goes a bit further than that, because it uses standardized ways of plugging code into the framework, and these can be expressed via configuration as well.
 Thus, when you plug code into it in various ways, you are indeed "configuring" :mod:`repoze.bfg` for the purpose of creating an application deployment.
 From the perspective of a developer creating an application using :mod:`repoze.bfg`, performing the tasks that :mod:`repoze.bfg` calls "configuration" might alternately be referred to as "wiring" or "plumbing". :mod:`repoze.bfg` refers to it as "configuration", for lack of a more fitting term.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration